Sienci-Labs/gsender/README.md

 ## 🕣 Development History

+### Open Beta 0.7.5 (Oct 22, 2021)
+* Improvements to surfacing tool - new motions and layout
+* Improvements to pause commands (M0/M1) in macros
+* WCS dropdown now accurately reflects workspace modal
+* Improvements to flashing workflow and reduced situations where it's possible to fail
+* Improvements to probe settings
+* Fixed issue with quick movement buttons
+* Fixed issue with soft limit behaviour and continuous jogging if firmware flag to set machine 0,0,0 not set
+* Fixed issue with imperial units and continuous jogging with soft limits enabled
+* Fixed numerous UI inconsistencies and other styling issues

 ### Open Beta 0.7.4 (Oct 08, 2021)
 * Minimize render mode for visualizer to improve performance